Music and worship have been inextricably bound together for millennia. From the earliest days of the

 The Evensong Choir

-The Evensong Choir is our parish musical ensemble and its primary mission is to lead the music at our monthly Solemn Evensong service.
+The Evensong Choir is our parish musical ensemble and its primary mission is to lead the music at our summer services and occasionally at other services or Solemn Evensong.
 The group consists of volunteers from the parish.

 The Evensong Choir’s repertoire is drawn from the traditional plainsong elements of the Prayer Book Evensong liturgy, which includes the psalms and the evening canticles (the Magnificat, with its proper antiphon, and the Nunc dimittis).
 We expect that, as the choir grows, this repertoire will expand to include anthems and motets and perhaps choral settings of the canticles and responses.

-This choir also leads the music at the Sunday 10 A.M.
+This choir leads the music at the Sunday 10 A.M.
 Sung Mass during the Summer while the professional choir is on hiatus and offers the music of the Mass for some feast days.
-This past Summer, the Evensong Choir sang Hans Leo Hassler’s Missa Secunda at the Feast of the Transfiguration.

 This group provides is a wonderful oportunity for members of the parish to offer their musical talents and join in our expanding music ministry here at Saint Ignatius of Antioch.
 If you are interested in participating, please contact